hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_digital_painting_of_a_spaceship_approaching_an_ali_3bdbef82-2e14-4555-8cc9-71adbdb25974-0_2.content.md

 ## Contact Us

 If you have any questions or comments, please don't hesitate to contact us.
-You can reach us at [email protected] or through our social media channels.
+You can reach us at me@pavolhejny.com or through our social media channels.

 Thank you for visiting our website and joining us on our Space Odyssey!